fenago/kafka-advanced/lab_guides/md/lab_overview.md

 - Design effective streaming applications with Kafka using Spark, Storm &, and Heron
 - Understand the importance of a low -latency , high- throughput, and fault-tolerant messaging system
 - Make effective capacity planning while deploying your Kafka Application
-- Understand and implement the best security practices

 ### Labs

-1. Introduction to Messaging Systems
+1. Introduction to Messaging Systems (No Lab)
 2. Introducing Kafka the Distributed Messaging Platform
 3. Deep Dive into Kafka Producers
 4. Deep Dive into Kafka Consumers